 On the other hand, ocular migraines are caused by changes in blood flow or blood vessels in the eye or brain, leading to reduced blood supply to the retina.
 The exact cause of ocular migraines is not fully understood, but it is believed to be related to the spasm in the blood vessels of the eye or brain.
 Ocular migraines are more common in people with a history of migraines but can also occur in people without a history of migraines.

 It is essential to differentiate between ocular migraines and mini-strokes because they require different treatments.
 If you suspect that you are experiencing a mini-stroke, it is crucial to seek medical attention immediately.
 A mini-stroke can be a warning sign of an impending stroke, and prompt treatment can help prevent a more severe event from occurring.

 If you are experiencing ocular migraines, there are several things you can do to reduce the frequency and severity of your symptoms.
-These include identifying and avoiding triggers, such as stress, certain foods, or changes in sleep patterns, and taking preventive medication prescribed by your doctor.
+These include identifying and avoiding triggers, such as stress, certain foods, or changes in sleep patterns.